Marvelous (company): Former

-Rising Star Games Limited

-It is a video game publisher and distributor within Europe and all other PAL territories.
+Rising Star Games was a video game publisher and distributor within Europe and all other PAL territories.
 On December 24, 2004, Marvelous Entertainment Inc. announced the establishment of a London-based joint venture company called Rising Star Games Limited with Bergsala AB.
 Marvelous Entertainment Inc. would own 51% shares of the company, while Bergsala AB own the remaining 49%.
 The company would begin operation in 2004–12.
 MMV decided to gain a foothold on the European market first because most Japanese publishers have not really focused on it.
 About a year later, Rising Star Games and Atari teamed up to start releasing games for the Nintendo DS and PSP and has since experienced great success in Europe.
 As of March 31, 2008, Harvest Moon DS managed to sell over 300,000 copies and ship over 500,000 copies across the continent.
 Rising Star Games has also released over 30 games in Europe, including No More Heroes and a ported version of Harvest Moon: Magical Melody for the Wii.
 On January 22, 2010, Marvelous Entertainment Inc. announced transferring all of its remaining 51% of Rising Star Games Limited stakes to Intergrow Inc. (株式会社インターグロー), effective on January 29, 2010.